epfl-mobots/tdm-python/doc/transpiler.md

 - Function call `print` with arguments which can be any number of constant strings and scalar values.
 An event `_print` is emitted where the first value is the print statement index, following values are scalar values (int or boolean sent as signed 16-bit integer), with possibly additional 0 to have the same number of values for all the print statements.
 Format strings, built by concatenating the string arguments of `print` and `'%d'` to stand for numbers, can be retrieved separately.
 E.g. `print("left",motor_left_target)` could be transpiled to `emit _print [0, motor.left.target]` and the corresponding format string is `'left %d'`.
 It's up to the program on the PC side to accept events, recognize those named `_print`, extract the format string index and the arguments, and produce an output string with the `%` operator.
 The tool `tdmclient.tools.run` handles that.
 - In expression statements, in addition to function calls, the ellipsis `...` can be used as a synonym of `pass`.

-Perhaps the most noticeable missing features are the non-integer division operator `/` (Python has operator `//` for the integer division), and the `break` and `continue` statements, also missing in Aseba and difficult to transpile to sane code without `goto`.
+Perhaps the most noticeable yet basic missing features are the non-integer division operator `/` (Python has operator `//` for the integer division), and the `break` and `continue` statements, also missing in Aseba and difficult to transpile to sane code without `goto`.
+More generally, everything related to object-oriented programming, dynamic types, strings, and nested functions is not supported.

 The transpilation is mostly straightforward.
 Mixing numeric and boolean expressions often requires splitting them into multiple statements and using temporary variables.
 The `for` loop is transpiled to an Aseba `while` loop because in Aseba, `for` is limited to constant ranges.
 Comments are lost because the official Python parser used for the first phase ignores them.
 Since functions are transpiled to subroutines, recursive functions are forbidden.